-Athletes will be bused to all "Away" games.
-Athletes are responsible for transportation to and from practice locations, if the practice is not on school grounds.
-TCA is not responsible for students not on school grounds.
+Athletes are responsible for transportation to and from all games and practice locations.
+TCA is not responsible for students when they are not on school grounds.
 The school will provide location and time information for all sporting events.
-The coach may establish additional rules governing sporting field trips.
+The coach may establish additional rules governing sporting events.

 Classroom Visits After School

 Students shall take all their belongings and necessary books when they leave the classroom at the end of the school day.
 Students are not allowed to return to the classrooms after school has ended.

 Six Inch Rule